karldoenitz/karldoenitz.github.io/TigoOld/md/documentation.md

 - stdout: print log message in console;
 - real file path: the path of log file.
 # Tigo.request<a name="request"></a>
-Tigo.request provides some functions to request an url.
+TigoOld.request provides some functions to request an url.
 ## type Response<a name="httpResponse"></a>
 ```go
 type Response struct {